ziqbal/ImagePixelZoom/README.md

 ```

-Movie is created using ffmpeg from the PNG files output in the _cache_ folder.
+Movie is manually created using ffmpeg from the PNG files output in the _cache_ folder.